 Although DCIS has a great prognosis, that didn’t mean Claire could avoid the emotional toll of the experience.
 But it motivated her to maintain a healthy lifestyle.

 Fast forward 15 years and Claire was in for her routine mammogram when her doctor discovered lesions in her right breast.
 This time was different.
-She had stage 1 lobular breast cancer.
+She had stage 1 invasive lobular carcinoma.

 “I was blown away that I was having another episode,” she said.
 “This time it was a little further along.
 My life was embedded in fear at that point.”